intel/intel-extension-for-pytorch/_sources/tutorials/installation.md.txt

 **Note:** For version prior to 1.10.0, please use package name `torch_ipex`, rather than `intel_extension_for_pytorch`.

-**Note:** To install a package with a specific version, please use the standard way of pip.
+**Note:** To install a package with a specific version, please run with the following command.

 ```
 python -m pip install <package_name>==<version_name> -f https://software.intel.com/ipex-whl-stable